koyuki-dns/DollarsNSense/README.md

 # DollarsNSense

-## Interactive dash & Chat UI to support https://www.sfdollarsnsense.com
+## Interactive dash & chat UI to support https://www.sfdollarsnsense.com

 ## San Franciscans deserve to know how their money is being spent.
 That’s just basic dollars and sense